You can control the game through the main menu or by tapping on Player, Coach, League Board or Club building.

 In Basic training mode, your coach Bill will play in a style resembling a simple novice opponent.
 This type of training is perfect for polishing basic gameplay elements: serves, recovery movements, ordinary shots and lob shots.

 In Advanced training mode, your coach Bill will play in a style resembling the player you just lost to in the league or the current league leader (or the second-place player if the leader is you).
-Use Advanced training to stay on par with the best players of the league.
+Use Advanced training to stay on par with the best players in the league.

 In Mirror training mode, your coach Amanda will mimic the style of any league player of your choice.
 Use Mirror training to prepare for the game against a particular opponent.